 Discover music and theater in Chicago, from Broadway shows to live outdoor concerts

-Skirting the shore of Lake Michigan, Chicago is known for its standout architecture, vibrant cultural institutions, and its food, from Michelin-starred fine dining to deep-dish pizza.
+Skirting the shore of Lake Michigan, Chicago is known for its standout architecture, vibrant cultural institutions, and delicious food, from Michelin-starred fine dining to deep-dish pizza.
 The city’s eye-catching skyline includes the soaring Willis Tower, where glass boxes jut out from the Skydeck, allowing you to peer down more than a quarter of a mile to the street below.
-A stroll along the Chicago Riverwalk takes you past buzzing patio eateries and quirky public art, while lakefront Art Institute of Chicago, including works by van Gogh and Picasso.
+A stroll along the Chicago Riverwalk takes you past buzzing patio eateries and quirky public art, while the lakefront Art Institute of Chicago offers works by van Gogh and Picasso.
 From there, stroll through Grant Park to reach Museum Campus, a sprawling green space home to beluga whales at the Shedd Aquarium and a T-Rex fossil skeleton at the Field Museum.
 Cozy live music venues draw renowned jazz and blues musicians, and the city’s theater district is famed for its groundbreaking productions.
 If you’re here to shop, Michigan Avenue’s Magnificent Mile has it all: department stores, chic boutiques, and malls with every chain imaginable.

 Reasons to go:

 Plays and musicals: The hottest shows from Broadway inevitably make debuts at Chicago venues like the CIBC Theatre, an opulent 1906 auditorium that’s hosted productions from Carousel to Hamilton.
 For a more intimate experience, catch cutting-edge contemporary drama in A Red Orchid Theatre, a cozy 70-seat theater in Old Town.